 Some of the most common problems among this breed are diarrhea, skinfold dermatitis, conjunctivitis, long nails, and ear infections.
 Many people find their flat faces cute, but they are responsible for some chronic health implications in these dogs.

 Because of their obstructed airways, these dogs have trouble breathing.
 They also need to be protected from heatstroke, as they do not have access to enough oxygen to cool themselves down.

 So if it gets hot during summer, an air conditioner is a must for these dogs.
-When it is cold, also you need to put layers on your blue French bulldog, as they are unable to regulate their body temperature in different climates.
+When it is cold, you also need to put layers on your blue French bulldog, as they cannot regulate their body temperature in different climates.

 These dogs don’t do well when outside because they have severe allergy issues.
 Most of the blue French dogs are not born naturally because of the size of their heads.

 Birthing naturally can be detrimental to their health.
 Blue French bulldog also has a high incidence of hemivertebrae and premature disc degeneration, and dwarfism.

 Their screw tails can cause spinal problems and various defects in them.
 Obesity is a common problem in blue French dogs and can exacerbate joint, back problems, digestive disorders and heart disease.